 Hoffmeier builds a case on the fact that nations protected their territories in the Old Testament, but that fact doesn’t really tell us anything about how God viewed those practices.
 The article cites to passages about Egypt and Edom, in particular, protecting and guarding their borders, but Egypt and Edom are hardly examples of nations who had the blessing of God.
 God eventually allowed the Edomites to be wiped out because of their evil ways.
 God imposed plagues on the Egyptians for enslaving the Israelites and refusing to let them go back to the land God had given them.

 Even if we ignore for the moment that these nations who practiced border control incurred God’s wrath, should God’s people pattern themselves after wicked nations as a general proposition (just because their practices are described “in the Bible”)?
-A description of the way people behaved in the Bible doesn’t necessarily carry with a prescription for the way we should behave.
+A description of the way people behaved in the Bible doesn’t necessarily carry with it a prescription for the way we should behave.

-But, God doesn’t leave us to wonder what He thinks.
+Again, God doesn’t leave us to wonder what He thinks.
 He actually gave us prescriptive instructions on how to treat immigrants.
 The land that God gave the Israelites came with specific instructions about caring for orphans and widows and welcoming strangers.
 In the land God gave His people, He instructed them very specifically about welcoming and looking after the immigrants.
 God’s people were not to be like the other, wicked nations around them.
 God was also explicit about the reasons why:

 “You shall not wrong a sojourner or oppress him, for you were sojourners in the land of Egypt.”